The Origin of Yoga

 We at Naturoveda Health World have immense faith in the healing power of natural therapies and Yoga is one of the most important among them.
 Realizing the overall benefits of this ancient system, which even modern science validates, we studied its various aspects.
 We found that practising Yoga every day drastically improves health and promotes wellness.
 This prompted us to delve deeper into its utility in combating diverse diseases.

 This led to the foundation of a system of recommending Yoga Asanas, Mudras and Pranayamas based on the specific issues of the sufferers, now popularized as ‘Therapeutic Yoga’ by Naturoveda Health World.
-We have witnessed tremendous results in the treatment of chronic diseases when recommended Yoga asanas are practised regularly along with taking the prescribed medicines and making suitable dietary changes.
-Lakhs of benefitted sufferers are proof that Therapeutic Yoga is an infallible part of Naturopathy.
+We have witnessed tremendous results in the treatment of chronic diseases when recommended Yoga is practised regularly along with taking the prescribed medicines and making suitable dietary changes.
+Lakhs of benefitted sufferers are proof that Therapeutic Yoga is an infallible part of Natural Treatment.

 To better derive the restorative power of Therapeutic Yoga in combating diseases and promoting general well being, it has been divided into 7 different categories.